Setting Neptune credentials#

 Passing credentials without environment variables#

-While it's not a recommended practice especially for the API token, you can also pass your Neptune credentials in the code when initializing Neptune.
+While it's not recommended, especially for the API token, you can also pass your Neptune credentials in the code when initializing Neptune:

 run = neptune.init_run(